How to Understand Kubota Model Numbers

 What are Loader Numbers

-Typically, when looking for model numbers, individuals first see the loader number.
+When looking for a model number, you will first see the loader number.
 This is because the loader covers the tractor numbers.
-Loader numbers generally are easier to understand than model numbers.
+Loader numbers are easier to understand than model numbers.
 Usually, you will see LA – which means loader.
 The numbers indicate the lift capacity weighed in kilograms.
 How to find out the weight in pounds – is to double the number of kilograms.

 Example: LA 1154 – Loader that can lift 1154 kg – 2,308 lbs.

-For all older models that you struggle with identifying the model, fender or loader numbers, contact Country Sales and Service, and we will be happy to help identify these numbers.
+For all older models that you struggle with identifying the model, fender, or loader numbers, contact Country Sales and Service at 330-683-2500, and we will be happy to help identify these numbers.